10 Methods to Address Threats in Mobile Banking Security

 Must #3.
 Data Encryption

 Data encryption ensures that even if unauthorized parties access the data on the user’s device or a backend system, they cannot decipher it without the corresponding decryption key.
-The process involves converting plain text data into an unreadable format, known as ciphertext, using an encryption algorithm and a secret key.
-When the data needs to be accessed, it is decrypted using the corresponding decryption key, turning it back into its original, readable format.
+The ciphertext is useless without a corresponding secret key that turns it back into an original, readable format.

 Threats it addresses: